For centuries, Egypt has sought to be Master of the Nile - seeking to tame the river's unpredictable flow and ensure exclusive control over its use.

 But today, countries upstream are challenging this dominance and pushing for a greater say and greater share of the River Nile.

-The first episode in the three-part Struggle Over the Nile series examines attitudes towards the river in a country where 95 per cent of the population live along its banks and their fears that other Nile basin countries will challenge their historic control over its waters.
+The first episode of the three-part series, Struggle Over the Nile, examines attitudes towards the river in a country where 95 percent of the population live along its banks and their fears that other Nile basin countries will challenge their historic control over its waters.

 Source: Al Jazeera